trealla-prolog/trealla-OLDv1/README.md

 A good use of such strings is *open(Filename,read,Str,[mmap(Ls))* which gives a memory-mapped view of a file as a string *Ls*.
-List operations on files are now essentially zero-overhead.
+List operations on files are now essentially zero-overhead!
 DCG applications will gain greatly.